Administrative Policies and Procedures Manual - Policy 2140: Use and Possession of Alcohol on University Property

 2.1.
 Receptions or Other Social Functions

-Alcohol may be used at receptions or other social functions sponsored by a University department or other unit when approved by the University President or designee in advance, in writing.
-Such events should normally involve special guests of the University or otherwise be a non-routine occurrence, such as a reception for visiting dignitaries or a reception in connection with an academic conference.
+Alcohol may be used at receptions or other social functions sponsored by a University department or other unit when (1) approved by the University President or designee in advance, in writing, and (2) served by a licensed alcohol server.
+Events of this type should normally involve special guests of the University or otherwise be a non-routine occurrence, such as a reception for visiting dignitaries or a reception in connection with an academic conference.
 The reception or function must be by invitation only and held in a location that can reasonably be closed to the public.
 The following additional restrictions apply:

 - Only beer and/or wine may be served.